Aylur/ags/docs/guide/first-widgets.md

 ## Creating and nesting widgets

-Widgets are JavaScript functions which return `Gtk.Widget` instances by using JSX expressions.
+Widgets are JavaScript functions which return `GObject.Object` (usually `Gtk.Widget`) instances by using JSX expressions.

 :::code-group